gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 print('Baseline model (all songs are added to the existing playlist) test score:', baseline_test_score)
 ```

+    Baseline model (all songs are added to the existing playlist) train score: 0.5034584980237155
+    Baseline model (all songs are added to the existing playlist) test score: 0.5158102766798419

 We can see that our trivial model does not perform very well in either the train or test set, achieving 50.35% accuracy in the train set and 51.58% accuracy in the test set.

 # Naive Logistic Classifier